 Here are some best practices for inventory control that are worth considering so that you can achieve the ideal inventory levels in your organization:

-- Keep your stock levels sensible - To strike the right balance between stocking a suitable range of products, use historical product sales reports.
+- Keep your stock levels sensible - Use historical product sales reports to strike the right balance between stocking a suitable range of products.

 - Enter received orders promptly - When a new delivery arrives, record it in your inventory system right away.
 Pausing to enter your receipts immediately saves you time and headaches in the long run.